Skip to main content

 Figure \(\PageIndex{8}\) shows an interactive iCn3D model of the electrostatic potential surface of the superoxidase dismutase dimer showing Cu and Zn ions (2SOD).

-Two dimers are shown with a rotation C2 axis separating them.
-Red indicates the negative surface potential, and blue is the positive.
+Two dimers are shown with a C2 axis of rotation separating them.
+Red indicates a negative surface potential, and blue indicates a positive one.
 Catalytic Cu2+ and Zn2+ ions are in each subunit and are shown in orange (Cu) and gray (Zn) spheres and labeled (disregard the label not centered on the orange and gray spheres).
 Note that the Cu2+ and Zn2+ ions are in the center of a large blue surface (positive potential), which helps "sweep up" any negatively charged superoxide O2- nearby.
 Rotate the complex around the C2 axis, and you will see another large positive blue patch on the backside.
-These two positive electrostatic surfaces facilitate the electrostatic attractions and binding of the dangerous superoxide anion from the larger 3D region around the enzyme.
+These two positive electrostatic surfaces facilitate electrostatic attraction and binding of the dangerous superoxide anion from the larger 3D region surrounding the enzyme.

-The Zn2+ in SOD is not redox active.
+Zn2+ in SOD is not redox active.
 What is its role?
 Both metals appear to increase the thermostability of the individual monomer and the dimer.
 In the presence of metal ions (a holo form of the enzyme), the dimer dissociates into monomers at a higher urea concentration than the apo-dimer.
-Ion binding reduces the flexibilities of groups found in the dimer interface.
+Ion binding reduces the flexibility of groups found in the dimer interface.
 The protein has a disulfide bond between Cys 57 and Cys 146.
-This bond stabilizes a metal ion binding loop that contributes to the binding interface in the dimer.
+This bond stabilizes a metal-ion-binding loop that contributes to the dimer's binding interface.
 The enzyme operates at diffusion-controlled rates (kcat/KM is between 108 and 109 M-1s-1), partly due to the attraction of any negatively charged superoxide by the electrostatic field around the dimer.

 Peroxide

 In contrast to dioxygen, which contains multiple bonds between the O atoms, peroxide has only one bond.
 It is quite weak and requires only 38 kcal/mol (160 kJ/mol) to break it.
-Remember, bonds can be broken in a heterolytic way (both electrons in a bond go to one of the atoms or in a homolytic fashion, in which one electron goes to each atom.
+Remember, bonds can be broken heterolytically (both electrons in a bond go to one of the atoms) or homolytically (one electron goes to each atom).

 Figure \(\PageIndex{9}\) shows typical reactions of peroxides.